AleksandarSekulic/Rmeteo/README.md

 * [Github](https://github.com/AleksandarSekulic/Rmeteo)
 * [CRAN](https://cran.r-project.org/package=meteo)

-*Note that the latest version are on R-forge and Github repository.
-CRAN repository will updated only with stabile versions.*
+*Note that the latest version is on R-forge and Github repository.
+CRAN repository will updated only with stabile version.*

 ## Citation